-According to Lil, a Learning Advisor for the Centre of Teaching and Learning, there are numerous reasons we don’t study effectively.
+According to Lil, a Learning Advisor for Academic Learning Support there are numerous reasons we don’t study effectively.
 One reason is that we try to “do too much at once,” in which we tend to procrastinate.
 Family and friends also tend to interrupt us and our surroundings can also be factors that make us struggle to study.

 We’ve compiled some tips for you to make the most of studying in exam time.